Criminals defraud victims with terrifying persistency

 It soon became pretty clear that Charlie was grasping at straws.
 He knew my full name, day of birth and month of birth (probably from Facebook) and was calling to fill in the gaps.
 I vacillated between outrage and frustration.
 But Charlie was incredibly persistent.
 Many scammers and identity thieves use automated voice dialling, but Charlie was always a real person on the end of the line and because of this, even Charlie got frustrated from time to time.
 One day he tells me, his voice shrill with exasperation:

 “You have a bad debt.
-I am authorised to recover the debt on behalf of my client.”
+I am authorized to recover the debt on behalf of my client.”

 For a moment, I felt a sinking feeling in my guts.
 But then my rational mind took charge.